In a nutshell

 • School holidays are the most expensive time to visit.
 Legoland tickets are cheaper in September.

 • Legoland is owned by a company called Merlin, which also owns 30 UK attractions including Chessington, SeaLife, Madame Tussauds and London Eye.
-A Merlin Annual Pass is a big investment ranging from £89 per person for a Discovery Pass to £299 per person for a Platinum Pass each with different perks and discounts.
+A Merlin Annual Pass is a big investment ranging from £99 per person for a Discovery Pass to £299 per person for a Platinum Pass each with different perks and discounts.
 Although this will cost you a lot upfront it will save you money if you’re planning to visit several of these in the space of a year.
 Keep an eye on the Merlin website for the sales as these can significantly lower your annual pass price.
-There is a sale on at the moment starting at £69 for a Discovery Pass.

 • For well priced tickets take a look at Attractiontix.